Search results for

 Umme Aimon Shabbir / Android Authority

 Talking Alarm Clock Beyond is another unique option on our list.
-It has many customizable features; you can set alarms for one-time events, weekly routines, or even mark important dates in the distant future.
+It has many customizable features; you can set alarms for one-time events and weekly routines or even mark essential dates in the distant future.
 Their direct boot support feature ensures your alarms reactivate immediately after a device reboot.
-They also have some creative challenges like solving math problems, completing captchas, shaking your device, or even walking around to help you get out of bed.
-You can choose any custom music as your alarm tone, but they’ve included 17 free, unique alarm sounds for your enjoyment.
+They also have creative challenges like solving math problems, completing captchas, shaking your device, or even walking around to help you get out of bed.
+You can choose any custom music as your alarm tone, but they’ve included 17 free, unique sounds for your enjoyment.
 The voice-overs feel like your clock is talking to you.

-Additionally, the app also has a Mayday Mode that transforms your alarm into a loud, insistent wake-up call that can’t be easily dismissed, ensuring you get up when you need to.
-It has good support for Google Assistant too, so you can give commands with that as well.
+Additionally, the app has a Mayday Mode that transforms your alarm into a loud, insistent wake-up call that can’t be easily dismissed, ensuring you get up when you need to.
+It also has good support for Google Assistant, so you can give commands with that as well.

-If we missed any of the best alarm clock apps for Android, tell us about them in the comments.
+If we missed any of the best Android alarm clock apps, please let us know in the comments.